betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/task.md

     -   Scripts or AWS monitoring configurations are in place to collect the specified metrics.
     -   Metrics are logged (e.g., to AWS CloudWatch, S3, or a local file).
     -   The collected data is accessible and interpretable.
--   **Test Strategy:** Run a full deployment and execution cycle via the CI/CD pipeline, then verify the presence and content of the collected metrics in the designated storage location.
+-   **Test Strategy:** Run a full deployment and execution cycle (including the manually triggered deployment step), then verify the presence and content of the collected metrics in the designated storage location.

 ### 9. Implement Mean Time To Restore (MTTR) Measurement